mkjiang/rpi-jupyter/README.md

 ----------
 This is a dockfile for building rpi-jupyter.
 The image is built on a Raspberry Pi 3 running [Hypriot OS](http://blog.hypriot.com/).
 It is a minimal notebook server without additional packages.

+### Installing
+Go to [Hypriot OS](http://blog.hypriot.com/) and follow the steps to get the Raspberry Pi docker ready.
+Then, run the following:

+    docker pull maxjiang/rpi-jupyter

 ### Running in detached mode
     docker run -dp 8888:8888 maxjiang/rpi-jupyter